 ARINC 661 defines the basic building blocks through which a Graphical User Interface (GUI) for display systems can be developed.
 ARINC 661 is being expanded to meet OEM requirements for new airplane programs.
 ARINC 661 will enable flight crews to interact with the CDS using input devices such as cursor control device or touchscreen technology.

+ARINC Specification 661 Part 1 will be updated through the preparation of Supplement 9 topics identified in Section 3.3.

+ARINC Specification 661 Part 2 will be updated to extend the User Interface Markup Language with features defined in Section 3.3.

 Planned usage of the envisioned specification

 New aircraft developments planned to use this specification yes ☒ no ☐